-c.
+b.
+Mulch alone may be applied between the fall and spring seeding dates only if the ground is frozen.
+The appropriate seeding mixture must be applied when the ground thaws. c.
 Inoculants: The inoculant for treating legume seed in the seed mixtures must be a pure culture of nitrogen fixing bacteria prepared specifically for the species.
 Inoculants must not be used later than the date indicated on the container.
 Add fresh inoculants as directed on the package.
 Use four times the recommended rate when hydroseeding.
 Note: It is very important to keep inoculant as cool as possible until used.
 Temperatures above 75 to 80 degrees Fahrenheit can weaken bacteria and make the inoculant less effective. d.
-Sod or seed must not be placed on soil which has been treated with soil sterilants or chemicals used for weed control until sufficient time has elapsed (14 days min.) to permit dissipation of phyto-toxic materials.
-Dry Seeding: This includes use of conventional drop or broadcast spreaders Incorporate seed into the subsoil at the rates prescribed on Temporary Seeding Table B.1, Permanent Seeding Table B.3, or site-specific seeding summaries. .
+Sod or seed must not be placed on soil which has been treated with soil sterilants or chemicals used for weed control until sufficient time has elapsed (14 days min.) to permit dissipation of a.
+Dry Seeding: This includes use of conventional drop or broadcast spreaders. i.
+Incorporate seed into the subsoil at the rates prescribed on Temporary Seeding Table B.1, Permanent Seeding Table B.3, or site-specific seeding summaries. ii.
 Apply seed in two directions, perpendicular to each other.
 Apply half the seeding rate in each direction.
-Roll the seeded are with a weighted roller to provide good seed to soil contact.
+Roll the seeded area with a weighted roller to provide good seed to soil contact. b.

-b.
 Drill or Cultipacker Seeding: Mechanized seeders that apply and cover seed with soil.

+i.
 Cultipacking seeders are required to bury the seed in such a fashion as to provide at least 1/4 inch of soil covering.
-Seedbed must be firm after planting.
+Seedbed must be firm after planting. ii.

-ii.
 Apply seed in two directions, perpendicular to each other.
-Apply half the seeding rate in each direction c.
+Apply half the seeding rate in each c.
 Hydroseeding: Apply seed uniformly with hydroseeder (slurry includes seed and fertilizer). i.
-If fertilizer is being applied at the time of seeding, the application rates should not exceed the following: nitrogen, 100 pounds per acre total of soluble nitrogen; P205 (phosphorous), 200 pounds per acre; K20 (potassium), 200 pounds per acre. .
+If fertilizer is being applied at the time of seeding, the application rates should not exceed the following: nitrogen, 100 pounds per acre total of soluble nitrogen; P205 (phosphorous), 200 pounds per acre; K20 (potassium), 200 pounds per acre. ii.
 Lime: Use only ground agricultural limestone (up to 3 tons per acre may be applied by hydroseeding).
 Normally, not more than 2 tons are applied by hydroseeding at any one time.
-Do not use burnt or hydrated lime when hydroseeding.

-iii.
-Mix seed and fertilizer on site and seed immediately and without interruption.
+Do not use burnt or hydrated lime when hydroseeding. iii.
+Mix seed and fertilizer on site and seed immediately and without interruption iv.
+When hydroseeding do not incorporate seed into the soil.